 The intuitive picture that seems to be prevalent in the Shiatsu community is that Qi is a form of energy like an electromagnetic wave.
-We talk of Qi flowing as if it were something like electricity in a wire.
 Several people have proposed that the different modes in which Qi manifests are linked to the different quantum energy states of this wave, which are defined by different frequencies.
 Pauline Sasaki and Clifford Andrews [S2] developed a system that they call Quantum Shiatsu, which explicitly links different levels of existence to the 'frequency of the Qi'.
-These are described as: "the physical level, characterized by low frequency and high density, the emotional level, the mental and the spiritual, characterized by high frequency" [S4].
-This spectrum of levels is the same that Theosophists espoused in the late 19th century, deriving from the ideas of Chakras in Vedantic Yoga.
-It has become a common currency in 'energetic-therapy' and it fits our intuitive experience: the body changes slowly, emotions change faster and the mind flits around like lightning.
-So this ordering of vibration is a useful description of the quality of Qi at different levels of existence.
+These are described [S4] as: "the physical level, characterized by low frequency and high density, the emotional level, the mental and the spiritual, characterized by high frequency".
+This 'spectrum' of levels is the same that Theosophists espoused in the late 19th century, probably originally derived from the ideas of Chakras in Vedantic Yoga and has become a common currency in alternative 'energetics'.
+Also, it fits our intuitive experience: the body changes slowly, emotions change faster and the mind flits around like lightning.
+So this ordering of vibration is a useful explanation of the quality of Qi at different levels of existence.

 I can buy that.
 It seems to be true about Qi.
-But it is not consistent with quantum physics' view of Energy.
+But it is not consistent with the Quantum view of Energy.
 In fact, it is exactly the opposite!
-Quantum entities are described as combinations of waves, and the energy of a wave is proportional to its frequency.
-Now, the more massive an object, the more energy it has (because Einstein showed that mass is a form of energy) so the higher the frequency of its quantum state.
-Therefore, for quantum energy, the material level is high-frequency while low frequencies can only be reached by the purely energetic.
-Although both Qi and Energy may manifest in different realms according to the 'frequency of vibration', they do so differently and therefore are different concepts.
+Since everything in quantum theory can be described as a wave, and the energy of a wave is proportional to its frequency, then the more massive an object, the more energy it has (because Einstein showed that mass is a form of energy) so the higher the frequency of its quantum wave.
+Therefore, although both Qi and Energy may manifest in different realms according to the 'frequency of vibration', they do so differently and therefore are different concepts.